moechofe/lowresrmx/asset.dev/manual.md

 #### `COMPAT`

+> This command only make sens if you are familiar with 🌐&nbsp;[LowRes NX fantasy console](https://lowresnx.inutilis.com/).
+> This command will be removed at some point.

 Enables compatibility mode:

-- Forces the rendering process to keep the original device screen.
+- Forces the rendering process to keep the original device screen (160x128).
 - Reverts the `RND` command and `=RND()` function to their original behavior.

 This does not guarantee full compatibility but can help with some aspects.
 For instance:
 - Commands and functions that have been removed will still be unavailable.
 - Double cell support for background is not emulated.

-> This command will be removed at some point.

 #### `PAUSE`

-Halt the execution of bring the debugger console.
+Halt the execution and bring the debugger console.

 Check the [debugger instructions](#debugger-instructions) to learn what you can to do with it.